 |Oct 29||Rendering Algorithms||Chapter 4||Project 5 deadline - Shading|

 |Nov 12||Sampling||Chapter 14|

 |Nov 19||Computer Animation||Chapter 16||Project 6 deadline - Ray Tracing|

 |14||Nov 24||Physics-Based Animation||Chapter 16|

 |Nov 26||— Thanksgiving Break —||—|

 |Dec 9||—||—||Project 7 deadline - Animation|

 All projects are individual projects.
 Group projects are not permitted.
 Therefore, each student must write their own code.
 Collaboration between students is encouraged, but code sharing is not permitted.
 External libraries and source code can be used only for additional functionalities that are not core parts of the projects, and they should be clearly indicated in comments within the source code.

 Failure to follow these rules may lead to a failing grade.
 Academic misconduct will not be tolerated.
 See the Academic Misconduct Policy of the School of Computing for details.

 Deadlines and Late Submissions: The deadline for each project is at noon (12:01 PM) on the date indicated on the schedule (see above).
 Late submissions suffer a 5% penalty and an additional 5% penalty is applied every day at noon (12:01 PM).
-To accommodate special circumstances, first 10 late penalties of each student will be omitted.
+To accommodate for special circumstances, the first 10 late penalties of each student will be omitted.